headquarters/blog/_posts/2017-06-09-using-bootstrap-components-in-react.md

 tags: []
 ---

+Updated July 2017: The CodePen now handles focus and blur events in a self-contained manner (no need for a parent or app-level component to track the state) so that keyboard events work better than they did in the original version.

 [React](facebook.github.io/react/) continues to gain traction as a library for creating user interfaces for the web (and for other [platforms](https://facebook.github.io/react-native/)).
 React is great for building UI components at a lower level than what you might get from a framework.